By Kit Werner, Senior Director of Communications.

 When a tree dies, its death can serve a purpose as vital as its life.
 As the tree is dying, some insects, such as metallic jewel beetles, move into the tree creating tunnels and openings for fungal spores and bacteria.
 Over time, the central part of the wood core of the tree, known as the heartwood, will begin to soften.
 As the heartwood decays, more insects arrive, burrowing and building, while woodpeckers tap on the softening wood to feast on the bugs.
 Mammals crawl into open holes, taking shelter in the heartwood against the winter’s chill or building nests to rear their young in spring.
 Native mushrooms sprout from the bark like open fans in orange and white.
 New plant species thrive in the newly available sunshine, offering food and shelter for myriad species.

 The London planetree after the process of scaling down.
 Vines will be planted around the base of the tree in the spring.
-Photo: Sam Nestory
+Photo by Sam Nestory

 Our beloved London planetree will still be a part of the garden.
 This spring, staff will plant a selection of native vines at the base of the tree, including American wisteria, which has impressive lavender blooms.
 These vines will be trained up the tree and along the remaining limbs over the next several years, creating a beautiful floral display every spring.
 The reduced canopy will also provide an opportunity to add more sun-loving native plants to the surrounding garden spaces, which will increase the biodiversity in this area.